 I always have difficulty cutting an angle on the end of a board, while simultaneously cutting the board to a specific length.
 In this case, I cut the angle such that both end pieces were left a little bit longer than necessary.

 Then, I measured from the tip of the angled cut and marked the desired length of the part.
 I cut to this line and the length came out perfect.

 There is a 3/8" hole drilled in the back to hang the feeder on a post or fence.
 However, we decided to hang our bird feeder from a tree branch.
 So, we didn't really need the hole.

 Either way, lightly sand all the parts with 100 or 120-grit sandpaper before assembly.
 We used glue and screws for assembly, but glue and nails will work just as well.
 If the board is really dry, be sure to drill pilot holes to prevent the wood from splitting.

 The order of assembly isn't particularly important, but we found the following helped simplify aligning the parts properly.

 First, we attached the back to the bottom with glue and two screws.
 Next, the ends were attached to the back with glue and two screws each, and to the bottom with only glue.

 The lower front piece was attached to the ends with glue and one screw per end.
 Next, the the upper front piece was attached the same way.
 This was the only piece we had to measure for during assembly.

 Finally, the top was attached to the ends with a couple of screws into each end piece.
 That's it.
 Pretty straightforward.

-To make some birds in your neighborhood happy, click on the link to the bird feeder plans below.
+To make some birds in your neighborhood happy, click here to view the plans.
 If you'd like to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.